 At the long boardwalk, you will find a variety of taverns, shops, cafes, bars.

-The museum in Ierapetra was formerly an Ottoman school and today it houses an archaeological collection.
+The museum in Ierapetra was formerly an Ottoman school, and today it houses an archaeological collection.
 The fishing port and the medieval fort is situated next to each other near the old town.
-In the winding alleys of the old town, you will find Napoleon’s house where he stayed overnight in 1798 and the mosque with minaret and fountain.
+In the winding alleys, you will find Napoleon’s house where he stayed overnight in 1798 and the mosque with minaret and fountain.